jckmgns/vellum/README.md

 # Vellum

-A light monochromatic syntax theme for Vim and Neovim.
+A light Vim/Neovim theme to minimize visual clutter.

+Syntax is made distinct by using shades and font styles.
+Colors are used only if necessary, to display errors or a meaningful `diff` for example.

 ## Installation